Out to Innovate

-Out to Innovate, previously the National Organization of Gay and Lesbian Scientists and Technical Professionals (NOGLSTP), is a professional society for professionals in science, technology, mathematics, and engineering.
-Each year, Out to Innovate gives the Walt Westmann Award to members who made significant addition to the association.
+Out to Innovate, previously known as the National Organization of Gay and Lesbian Scientists and Technical Professionals (NOGLSTP), is a professional society for professionals in science, technology, mathematics, and engineering.
+Each year, Out to Innovate gives the Walt Westman Award to members who helped make significant contributions to the association's mission.

 History

 The organization was organized along the lines of earlier organizations of gay scientists in Los Angeles and the Research Triangle area of North Carolina, and arose out of a session at the 1980 American Association for the Advancement of Science (AAAS) meeting.
 It was formally organized in 1983 and incorporated in California in 1991.
 The foundation of the organization was in response to issues such as gay scientists not being able to get visas to immigrate to the United States or security clearances to work in government laboratories, the lack of research on LGBT health issues, and loss of productivity due to the stress of stigmatization.
 Much of the organization's early work related to increasing the visibility of LGBT scientists and opposing homophobia.
 In the 1990s, it focused on encouraging corporations to adopt nondiscrimination policies and assisted in a 1995 Government Accounting Office report that recommended that LGBT status should not be considered a vulnerability to blackmail in security clearance investigations.
 In the 2000s and 2010s, awards for LGBT scientists, engineers, and STEM educators were established.